-OUTR 214 USCA RULES AND PROCEDURES
+OUTR 214 USA RULES AND PROCEDURES

-Introduction to the basic rules, procedures, and code of conduct of the U.S. Collegiate Archery Association (USCA).
-The course will give students a working knowledge of the organization, management, and administration of USCA and will familiarize students with USCA athletic event promotion, scheduling, and related services.
-Facilities management and program development for competitive archery programs and teams within USCA and the development of skills in public relations will be stressed.
-Adopting the USCA code of conduct for its members will be emphasized.
+Introduction to the basic rules, procedures, and code of conduct of USA Archery.
+The course will give students a working knowledge of the organization, management and administration of USA Archery and will familiarize students with USA Archery athletic event promotion, scheduling, and related services.
+Facilities management and program development for competitive archery programs and teams within USA Archery and the development of skills in public relations will be stressed.
+Adopting the USA Archery code of conduct for its members will be emphasized.
 (1 credit, 1 lecture, 0 lab)